 Being large-bodied, condors require lots of food, and being scavengers, it’s more efficient if that food is concentrated in one large piece of carrion rather than being spread out over multiple smaller feeding sites.
 During the Ice Age, large carrion was abundant, so condors could range widely across the Americas, but now, large carcasses are most often found on beaches as dead seals and whales wash ashore.
 Modern condors eke out a living by focusing mostly on these aquatic meals, and are thus confined to the coast.
 Being large-bodied used to be an advantage, since they could more effectively defend their prizes or scare off other scavengers, but today, condors’ large size is maladaptive.

 California condors are famously critically endangered, with all 27 surviving individuals having been captured and tagged in 1987 to keep them from going completely extinct.
-Human poaching and habitat destruction certainly don’t help the condor’s chances at survival, but given its status as an evolutionary anachronism that “should’ve” gone extinct with the mammoths, this raises the question, is it worth the resources to save the condors?
+Human poaching and habitat destruction certainly don’t help the condor’s chances at survival, but given its status as an evolutionary anachronism that “should’ve” gone extinct with the mammoths, is it worth the resources to save the condors?
 There’s no obvious answer, but I would be inclined to suggest that conservation efforts toward condors would be better spent if they were redirected toward other, more environmentally critical species such as bees and beavers.

 The American pronghorn is a species of artiodactyl (even-toed hoofed mammal) native to North America that looks and acts a lot like an antelope, though its closest relatives are giraffes.
 It’s the second-fastest land animal in the world after the cheetah, and actually can sustain its top speed of 55-60 mph for longer than a cheetah can.
 But in the modern environment, no North American predator even comes close to matching this running ability.
 So what are the pronghorns built to run from?